 Private colleges and universities also experience a lack of gender parity.
 Women make up twenty-six percent of all college presidents, ranging from twenty-two percent at doctoral institutions to twenty-nine percent at associate degree-granting institutions.
 Women make up twenty-eight percent of board members at public colleges and universities, and thirty percent of private institutions (Benchmarking Women’s Leadership).

 We are in the midst of conducting a three-phase study to both examine the status of women’s representation at the highest levels of leadership in evangelical institutions, as well as to investigate some of the institutional barriers (and supports) that are connected with gendered leadership outcomes.
 Of particular importance for this study are several sectors: evangelical academic institutions, campus ministries, the relief/development actors, and others within the larger nonprofit sector.
 Phase One of the study involves creating a landscape of the environment when it comes to women’s representation within the organizations.
-We collected 990 data from all the organizations with available data within our sample (1,481).
-This allows us to code the women serving as top leaders, other leaders, and board members.
-In Phase Two of the study, a survey was sent to 450 evangelical organizations, with individuals on the leadership team answering questions regarding their beliefs and attitudes surrounding gender, as well as the gender climate within their organizations.
-Results of Phase One and Phase Two are available on this website, and a report on these results is forthcoming.
+We collected 990 data from all the organizations with available data within our sample., This allows us to code the women serving as top leaders, other leaders, and board members.
+In Phase Two of the study, evangelical leaders at over 100 organizations answered survey questions regarding their beliefs and attitudes surrounding gender, as well as the gender climate within their organizations.
+A report on Phase One and Phase Two of the data is available to download from this website.

 In Phase Three of the study, which is currently underway, we are interviewing 30-50 leaders at the top performing organizations, in efforts to better understand the practices and policies that have helped these organizations promote and retain women in leadership.
 The end result will be a compilation of the best practices for those organizations seeking to promote opportunities for women within leadership, which can also be downloaded from this site.